Lourdes Gutiérrez Nájera: Conflict and migration

 Instead of viewing conflict as a finite event, Gutiérrez Nájera describes it as a process.
 Using a historical framework, she argues migration and the state play a role in the production of conflict among Yalaltecans.
 She expanded on this in her essay "Transnational Migration, Conflict, and Divergent Ideologies of Progress".
 In this piece, she argues conflict and migration are "interrelated parts of broad historical, economic, and political processes" that unfold through the "circulation of people, ideas, and goods".
 This understanding of transnational migration as part of the process of local conflict offers a new perspective for social workers working with indigenous migrants.

 Child welfare

-Her work Latinos and Child Welfare influenced the literature and practices of social workers working with children in the Latino community.
+In 1996 the University of Michigan School of Social Work published her coauthored work Latinos and Child Welfare [Latinos y el bienestar del ninõ], which influenced the literature and practices of social workers working with children in the Latino community.
 Gutiérrez Nájera helped identify the unique social service needs and characteristics of this population and has been cited by other scholars to help address these issues.